+Jared has defended multimillion dollar construction defect and Chinese drywall claims.
+He also represents contractors in lien actions, contract drafting and negotiations, and contract disputes.
 Jared is an active member of the Construction Law Committee Florida Bar Real Property, Probate and Trust Law section as well as the Hillsborough County Bar Association Construction Law Committee.
-Jared has defended multimillion dollar construction defect and Chinese drywall claims.

 He also handles bank litigation cases involving consumer finance and consumer protection.
 Jared has litigated commercial matters involving the Federal Fair Debt Collection Act and Florida Fair Debt Collections Practices Act.

 His retail and hospitality cases involve national retailers.
 His team was recognized in 2012 as Sears Holdings Corporation's "Go-To Firm for Litigation" in a survey conducted by American Lawyer and Corporate Counsel magazines.
 Through diligent litigation efforts, Jared has successfully obtained several dismissals of cases for clients.